-EXAMS (GRADES 7-12)
+SEMESTER EXAMS, DISCIPLESHIP PROJECTS, AND WRITING TASKS (GRADES 7-12)

-Semester exams are given in all core Bible, English, Math, Science, Social Studies, and World Language courses in grades 7-12.
-Semester exams count for 10% of the semester grade in grades 7 and 8, and semester exams count for 20% of the semester grades in grades 9-12.
+In grades 7-12, a semesterly discipleship project is required in each Bible course, a semesterly writing task is required in each English course, and semester exams are given in all Math, Science, Social Studies, and World Language courses.
+Discipleship projects, writing tasks, and semester exams count for 10% of the semester grade in grades 7 and 8, and they count for 20% of the semester grades in grades 9-12.